The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 ## Linked List Methods

+TODO: add this where it belongs
+Insertion at the head: O(1)
+Deletion from the tail: O(1)
+Searching/Accessing: O(n)

 These are the methods that are typically associated with Linked List:

 `append(data)`/`prepend(data)`: This method is used to add a new node with a given data to the Linked list.
 Depending on the implementation, this method can add a new node to the tail/ the head.
 If you want to add a specific index of the Linked list you would need to write a method for it.